terraref/traitvis-webapp/README.md

       - '5432:5432'
 ```

-Note: If port 5432 is being used on your computer, you can use another number.
+Note: If port 5432 is being used on your computer, you can use any other number.
 Just make sure to change the first number in the pairing to the number you choose.

 Initialize the database: